Exact Subgraph Isomorphism Network with Mixed $L_{0,2}$ Norm Constraint for Predictive Graph Mining: Experiments

 \subsection{Prediction Accuracy Comparison}

 Table~\ref{table-accuracy} shows classification accuracy on synthetic and benchmark datasets.
 The results on Cycle and Cycle\_XOR indicate that GNN based methods cannot discriminates closed paths shown in Fig.~\ref{fig:cycle} (a) and (b).
-On the other hand, in Cycle and Cycle\_XOR datasets, EIN and EIN+GIN achieved almost 100\% classification.
+On the other hand, in Cycle and Cycle\_XOR datasets, EIN-$L_{0,2}$ and EIN-$L_{0,2}$-GNN achieved almost 100\% classification.
 This indicates that EIN has a high discriminative ability about the subgraph structure, and flexibility that can capture a nonlinear relation.

-For the other benchmark datasets, EIN and EIN+GIN show superior performance compared with other GNNs except for ENZYMES.
-EIN+GIN improves GIN for all datasets, which suggests that the exact subgraph information is essential for the prediction.
+For the other benchmark datasets, EIN-$L_{0,2}$ and/or EIN-$L_{0,2}$-GNN show superior to or comparable with other GNNs except for ENZYMES.
+We do not observe large differences between EIN-$L_{0,2}$ and EIN-$L_{0,2}$-GNN for most of datasets.
+EIN-$L_{0,2}$-GNN largely improves EIN-$L_{0,2}$ only for ENZYMES.
+For the ENZYMES dataset, the accuracy of EIN-$L_{0,2}$ is not high, which suggests achieving high discriminability only from SIF is difficult in this dataset.
+In such a case, combining EIN with GNN can be effective by incorporating message passing based feature.

-Further, the number of the selected subgraphs in EIN, shown in the bottom of \tablename~\ref{table-accuracy} is at most a few hundreds, from which we see that EIN can effectively identify a small number of important subgraphs for the prediction.
+Further, the number of the selected subgraphs in EIN, shown in the bottom of \tablename~\ref{table-accuracy} is obviously small, from which we see that EIN can effectively identify a small number of important subgraphs for the prediction.